Jigisha04/MiniPharma/README.md

-# MiniMarket Super Market Project
+# MiniPharma Medical Store Project

 ## Introduction
-Welcome to the MiniMarket Super Market project!
-This project is built using Django and provides a basic framework for managing a supermarket's operations.
+Welcome to the MiniPharma Medical Store project!
+This project is built using Django and provides a basic framework for managing medical store's operations.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your PC: